‘Town Hall’ allows students opportunity to ask USG questions

 Arias, along with Frances Subervi, vice president of campus affairs, clarified methods of communication that students can use to make USG aware of a concern.

 “Personally, emails are favorable and effective when students have a concern,” said Subervi.
-Arias continued to highlight the student government’s plan to create daily office hours in the USG suites next semester, for students to physically have someone to speak to and represent them during all days of
+Arias continued to highlight the student government’s plan to create daily office hours in the USG suites next semester, for students to physically have someone to speak to and represent them during all days of the week.

 As the event began to come to a close, more specific concerns with USG and its actions were addressed.